kirkoov/foodgram/README.md

 # Foodgram
 Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen.
-The project can be tweaked to either an English or Russian interface thanks to `rosetta` and it showcases my skills as a
-Python backend developer able to docker & pytest a Django/DRF + React coupling.
+The project can be tweaked to either an English or Russian interface thanks to `rosetta` and it showcases my skills as a Python backend developer able to docker & pytest a Django/DRF + React coupling.
-At
-present, I'm on more tests for it to get 100% coverage.
+At present, I'm on more tests for it to get 100% coverage.
 Please find in the description below the tools and stack used and the motivation behind the project.
-Made with ❤️ on the SublimeText4 and continued on the
+Started on the SublimeText4 and continued on the PyCharm 2024.2.1 (Community Edition).
-PyCharm 2024.
-1.1
-(Community
-Edition).
 No affiliation to either implied.

 ## Table of contents
 - [Description](#description)